ryankopf/colony/README.md

 ## Contribution License

-By contributing to this project, you agree to license your contributions under the terms of the MIT license.
+By contributing to this project, you agree to license your contributions under the terms of the MIT license and the Apache 2.0 license.
 Additionally, you grant the project owner, Ryan Kopf, an unlimited, irrevocable, perpetual, universe-wide license to use your contributions for any purpose, including but not limited to commercial purposes, without any additional restrictions or obligations.